 - As per IFRS, all the assets and liabilities are reported at the fair value.

 - Financial statements should be prepared on a going concern basis.
 In case the management is aware of any uncertainties that may cause significant doubt upon the continuity of the entity, such uncertainties should be disclosed.

-- According to IAS 1, “Presentation of Financial Statements” If income and expense items are of material nature, that amount should be disclosed separately.
+- According to IAS 1, “Presentation of Financial Statements,” If income and expense items are material, that amount should be disclosed separately.
 Items of material nature include:

 - Discontinuing operations.

 - Disposal of investments and non-current assets.